 Tournament mode can be enabled globally in the adjustments menu, or it can be enabled by holding down the left flipper button briefly before starting the game.
 A message will indicate that tournament mode has been enabled.
 It affects all players in the game.

-Software should check the tournament_mode_enabled
+Software should check the tournament_mode_enabled boolean variable

 to determine if tournament is in effect.